devbryan0225/GigHub/README.md

 - Models should represent an object in terms of properties and behaviours.
 - Anaemic domain models are models that only describes properties.
 - Encapsulate business logic in domain models, so that business logic grows and contained within your domain models.
-- Always be in a valid state. (through access modifiers)
+- Always be in a valid state through access modifiers. (private setters)
 - Cohesion: things highly related should be together, architectural and method level. ex.
 Cancel method will set gig status to canceled, and also notify attendees.
+- Models as behaviour rich models by restricting users from directly modifying property values.
+Instead provide public methods that act as behaviours.

 ## API
 - Use dto to restrict json data responses